iankorf/pypractice/mldemo/README.md

 python3 pwm-maker.py acc.txt
 ```

-The output is basically the same as WebLogo but in numeric form.
+The output is basically the same as WebLogo, but in numeric form.

 ### Fake Sites